BillRaymond/agile-in-action-minima/_posts/2024-05-28-avoid-traps-along-the-value-trail.md

 **David Pereira:** today.

-**Bill Raymond AI:** It's interesting, I guess you can't have strategy with no prioritization, but you still need prioritization.
+**Bill Raymond:** It's interesting, I guess you can't have strategy with no prioritization, but you still need prioritization.
 So who best to manage both of those is that product manager?
 Is it, I think what you're saying.

 **David Pereira:** Yeah, and I always try imagining a soccer game.
 Suppose you would have one coach responsible for the strategy and another responsible for the game itself.
 That would not work because the one who is in the game within the players was not part of defining the strategy, but actually is the one responsible for ensuring the team is going to win the game or achieve the best result possible.